Apple/ Honeycrisp

 Yellow, Red, Orange

 Unique Features: The Honeycrisp apple originated from the University of Minnesota.
 It was released in 1991 and first hit the markets in 1997.
-Now it is in the top 15 of the most popular apples in the U.S. Being a modern apple it has had it heritage genetically mapped it is complicated and not quite what was first imagined.
+Now it is in the top 15 of the most popular apples in the U.S. Being a modern apple it has had its heritage genetically mapped.
+It is complicated and not quite what was first imagined.
 Honeycrisp apple is usually around 2.75’’ to 3’’ in size with red and yellow striped (sometimes mottled) thin skin.
-The cells in the flesh of the Honeycrisp apples are about twice the size of those in most other apples and this contributes to its distinctive ‘crunch’ and juiciness.
-The flavor is a mixture of sweet and tart that peaks on both ends of the scale and when you combine all this characteristics inside a thin skin you have one of the best apples or fresh eating.
+The cells in the flesh of the Honeycrisp apples are about twice the size of those in most other apples, which contributes to its distinctive ‘crunch’ and juiciness.
+The flavor is a mixture of sweet and tart that peaks on both ends of the scale, and when you combine all this characteristics inside a thin skin you have one of the best apples or fresh eating.
 Honeycrisp apple trees can vary year to year as to their susceptibility to Fire Blight, so be aware.
-Growth Rate: 12’’ to 24’’ per year

-- Reqires pollinator, Indian Summer Crabapple is one of the best
+- Requires a pollinator, Indian Summer Crabapple is one of the best options

 - The flavor is a mixture of sweet and tart

-- Fruit is medium to large, red over yellow
+- Fruit is medium to large, bright red over yellow

 Mature Height: 12'-15' |